Discover Sham Variations to Elevate Your Bedding Style

 FAQ

-Can I clean a mattress without baking soda?
+Can I clean pee from a mattress without baking soda?

 Generally, yes.
-Always follow the instructions and test on a small area first.
+Always test in a small area first and avoid over-saturating.

 How to Spot Clean a Mattress: 7 Expert Tips for a Fresher Bed